Boundary Lebesgue mixed-norm estimates for non-stationary Stokes systems with VMO coefficients: Stokes systems with simple coefficients

 In this section, we consider the time-dependent Stokes system with coefficients depending only on the time variable:

 The system \eqref{eq7.41} is equipped with the Lions boundary conditions on $\{x_d =0\} \cap B_1$: for $k =1,2,\ldots, d-1$,

 where $a_{ij}= (a_{ij}(t))$ is a given symmetric matrix of coefficients depending only on the time variable $t$ and satisfying the ellipticity condition \eqref{ellipticity}.
 This section provides key estimates that are needed for the proof of Theorem \ref{thm2.3b}.
-We begin with the following estimates of the gradient and the second derivatives of solutions. \begin{lemma} Let $q_0\in (1,\infty)$, and $(u,p)\in W^{1,2}_{q_0}(Q_1^+)^d\times W_1^{0,1}(Q_1^+)$ be a strong solution to \eqref{eq7.41} in $Q_1^+$ with the boundary conditions \eqref{simple-bd-cond}.
-Then we have
+We begin with the following estimates of the gradient and the second derivatives of solutions.